 It is possible for a grantor to have a trust written to provide for borrowing money held in the trust, but this is extremely rare.
 Most lenders also are reluctant to make loans on assets that they cannot seize in case of default.
 In nearly all circumstances, money cannot be borrowed from in irrevocable trust.

-You generally also cannot borrow assets in a living or revocable trust.
+You generally also cannot borrow assets in an inter-vivos trust, more often referred to as a living or revocable trust.
 The same provision applies: You don't own the property, the trust does.
 However, you can modify a living trust at any time.
 If you want to borrow against a house or other trust property, you simply revise the trust agreement to remove the property, get the loan and then put the property back into the trust.

 Trust After Death

-Once the creator or grantor of the trust has died, the designed trustee controls all the assets, and the beneficiaries cannot borrow money from the trust.
+Once the creator or grantor of the trust has died, a revocable trust becomes irrevocable.
+The designed trustee controls all the assets, and the beneficiaries cannot borrow money from the trust.
 They receive money from the trust subject to its terms, usually in the form of distributions.